stevelab1/edusites/README.md

 # Edusites

-Education platform built on Django
+Education site built on Django 3.1.4 and Python 3.9

 Up-to-date settings and requirements for deploying to heroku

-Currently, running on Django 3.1.4 and Python 3.9

 Check dependencies e.g. search requires Postgres and cloud-settings require keys, or to be swapped out for local dev settings